Best Way To Sell Prints Of Your Artwork

 People love to go to local craft fairs to support local artists and crafters and find unique gifts and decore.

 Find some local craft fairs in your area and start making a presence.
 Showcase your best originals and offer prints of your art.
-Not everyone who goes to an art fair will be willing to invest in a high-ticket item, but they will be more than happy to purchase a reproduction of your work, especially when they see the quality of the reproductions you offer.
+Not everyone attending an art fair will be willing to invest in a high-ticket item.
+Still, they will be more than happy to purchase a reproduction of your work, especially when they see the quality of the reproductions you offer.

 Tips For Selling Prints At Art Fairs